hocinebib/Python-SFTP-Network-Testing-scripts/README.md

 - `PasswordGen.py` a simple python script to generate a random password
 - `Pgp.py` a simple python script to pgp encypt and decrypt files
 - `Sftp.py` a simple python script for the connection to SFTP servers by password
+- `PublicIP.py` a simple python script to show your public IPv4 address
+- `Telnet.py` a simple python script for telnet test

 ---